 Adjusting the Flavor & Seasoning:

-As far as the bit of cayenne, which does add just a little kick, add by taste if you’re sensitive to heat.
+Add cayenne to taste if you’re sensitive to heat.
 Same for the pepper.
 If you’d like, a bit of thyme will be good in Chicken Corn Chowder.

 How to Store & Reheat Chicken Corn Chowder: